UKGovernmentBEIS/beis-spl-planner/README.md

 It is built on top of the [BEIS SPL common](https://github.com/UKGovernmentBEIS/beis-spl-common) baseline project, which in turn is forked from the [GDS Node.js boilerplate](https://github.com/alphagov/gds-nodejs-boilerplate) project.

+## Architecture
+The application is is purely frontend.
+There is no backend, no database.
+An example architecture diagram can be seen in the root folder.

 ## Getting started on development

 ### Installs